grexi/documentation/Guides/Ruby/Ruby on Rails.md

 Now you have the original version of the app.
 This version should work locally on you machine, but is still not ready to be deployed on the platform.

-Install all the necessary dependencies via `bundle install` command.
+### Dependency Tracking

+The Ruby buildpack tracks dependencies with [RubyGems].
+Those are defined in the Gemfile which is placed in the root directory of the project.
+To install them execute the `bundle install` command.

+### Testing

-The app has exhaustive set of tests.
+The app has an exhaustive set of tests.
 Check that all the tests are passing locally.

 ~~~bash